-The Roman Republic was founded in 509 BCE following the fall of the Roman Kingdom.
-At this point in time, Rome was a relatively small city in central Italy.
-Over the next couple of centuries, Rome would establish itself as the dominant force on the Italian peninsula and eventually throughout the Mediterranean.
+The Roman Republic was founded in 509 BCE following the fall of the Roman monarchy.
+At the start of the Republic, Rome was a relatively unknown city in central Italy.
+Over the next several centuries Rome would grow to become the dominant force on the Italian peninsula and eventually the Mediterranean.

 Following the exile of the last king of the Roman monarchy, Rome was now controlled by the Senate.
 Each year the Senate would elect two consuls who would act as the heads of state.
 By selecting two consuls, one could keep the other in check unlike during the Roman monarchy where one man had total control over Rome.
 Additionally, consuls only served one-year terms, and once their office ended, they could be prosecuted for their actions.

 Towards the end of the fifth century BCE, the Senate set off on a campaign of rapid territorial expansion.
 Over the next several centuries Rome's borders expanded significantly.
 Victories in the Samnite Wars, Pyrrhic Wars, Punic Wars (to name a few) saw the territories of ancient Rome expand to include: Italy, France, Spain, Greece, northern Africa and various other regions.

 As the first century BCE approached a storm was brewing within the Roman Republic: a massive class divide existed, several slave uprisings occurred, and many of Rome's generals had far too much control; resulting in several civil wars throughout the first century BCE.
 The first of these wars between Marius and Sulla was particularly bloody with many of Rome's elite being put to the knife.
 The next great civil war was between Julius Caesar and Pompey the Great which would be the catalyst for the fall of the Roman Republic.
 The final civil war of the Republic was fought between Octavian (Augustus) and Mark Antony.